-Students will not be allowed to use laptops or cellphones during class.
-Past experience has shown that these devices significantly diminish your ability to listen and participate in class.
-Handwritten note-taking has proven to be a more effective way of assimilating what is being said in class.
+The use of laptops in class is conditional.
+Absolutely no cellphone use of any kind during class.
+If members of the class are found to be using their laptops inappropriately, we will institute a no-laptop policy.
+Effective notetaking does tend to enhance performance on exams, but research has shown that these devices significantly diminish the ability to listen and participate in class.
+Handwritten note-taking can be a more effective way of assimilating what is being said in class.